 A significant deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.
-We consider the deficiencies described in the accompanying Schedule of Findings and Responses as 2016-002 and 2016-003 to be significant deficiencies.
+We consider the deficiency described in the accompanying Schedule of Findings and Responses as 2017-002 to be a significant deficiency.